laszlo-horvath/phaser-game-template/README.md

-# phaser-game-template
+# Phaser 3 Template

-Phaser Game Template.
+Phaser 3 boilerplate for game development using Typescript and Webpack.

 ## Install